 Art in the window

-The art framed in the window series will showcase individual pieces of art in-between our pop-up shops.
-The shop window becomes a single-piece, frequent-rotation gallery.
-Art work from around the world as well as down the street will be showcased.
+In late 2016 the art in the window series showcased individual pieces of art in-between pop-up shops.
+The shop window became a single-piece gallery.
+Art work from around the world as well as down the street was showcased.
+This ended when the pop up gallery project ended.

 M.F.
 Husain (1915 – 2011) the master of modern Indian paining and whose place in art history is unquestionable.
 Husain was largely instrumental in making a market for Indian contemporary art in the global art scene.